confluentinc/kafka-connect-elasticsearch/docs/elasticsearch_connector.rst

 (`use cases <https://www.elastic.co/blog/found-uses-of-elasticsearch>`_).
 The connector covers both the analytics and key-value store use cases.
-For the analytics use case, each message is in Kafka is treated as an event and the connector uses ``topic+partition+offset`` as unique identifiers for events, which then converted to unique documents in Elasticsearch.
+For the analytics use case, each message is in Kafka is treated as an event and the connector uses ``topic+partition+offset`` as a unique identifier for events, which then converted to unique documents in Elasticsearch.
-For the key-value store use case, it supports using keys from Kafka messages as document ids in Elasticsearch and provides configurations ensuring that updates to a key is written to Elasticsearch in order.
+For the key-value store use case, it supports using keys from Kafka messages as document ids in Elasticsearch and provides configurations ensuring that updates to a key are written to Elasticsearch in order.
 For both use cases, Elasticsearch's idempotent write semantics guarantees exactly once delivery.